Taggle: Combining Overview and Details in Tabular Data Visualizations: Visualization and Interaction Design

-Adding a matrix to a table visualization introduces a second key for the columns of the matrix.
-To support the requirement for bidirectional matrix operations (\ref{req:bidirectional}), we allow grouping of matrix columns based on this key.
+Although many tools offer support for time-series data (e.g., by showing sparklines), these tools usually do not support general matrices.
+For example, the option to reorder the data points is usually missing, because it is not necessary for the time-series data.
+In our technique, adding a matrix to a table visualization introduces a second key for the columns of the matrix.
+We allow grouping of matrix columns based on this key.
 The individual groups of columns are then treated as separate matrices---they can be manually reordered, aggregated, and sorted, and the visual encoding of each group can be adjusted individually.
-For example, the years in the \textit{new HIV infections per 1,000 people} matrix and the \textit{AIDS-related deaths per 1,000 people} matrix in Figure \ref{fig:aids} (c) introduce \textit{years} as the second key, which is then used to group these matrices by \textit{decades}.
+For example, the years in the \textit{new HIV infections per 1,000 people} matrix and the \textit{AIDS-related deaths per 1,000 people} matrix in Figure~\ref{fig:aids} (e) introduce \textit{years} as the second key, which is then used to group these matrices by \textit{decades}.
 Here, the 2010s use a different visual encoding for the groups.